-Every managed hall and university-owned property automatically includes RedLife membership with discounts and offers.
+Coventry University guarantees living accommodations to all first-year students if they meet the eligibility criteria.
+They provide a varied selection of living facilities, which include managed and partnership accommodation and university-owned properties.
+Every managed hall and university-owned property automatically includes a RedLife membership with discounts and offers.
 Students can choose to stay in standard or premium living accommodations such as a studio and en suite.

+The university also provides several different social and study areas, game consoles, car parking, TV packages, and more at an additional cost.
+Other on-site facilities include the food court and a coffee shop.
 They can also visit Square One and SU for entertainment purposes ranging from live music to quiz nights.
 The university offers faith support, which includes prayer rooms, multi-faith meeting rooms, a chapel, and a library.

 Students can easily walk and cycle around the city.
 The railway station from the university is a 10-minute walk with both regular local and InterCity transportation services available.
 The bus station is near the city, which goes to local destinations and certain cities in the UK.

 Some local services provide students with discounts.
-Birmingham Airport from the city is 20-minutes by rail or road.
+Birmingham Airport from the city is 20 minutes by rail or road.
 Every university campus has access to good transport links and students can easily travel by bus, rail, or road.

 Coventry has grown into a thriving student hub, with organised activities, festivals, and hangout spots planned with the university’s undergraduate population in mind.
 Our urban campus is conveniently positioned in the middle of Coventry, making it easy to take advantage of everything the city offers after a day of shopping, studying, and sight-seeing.
 Someone thinking about higher education is typically someone who likes new experiences.